- > Check iOS is up to date

 1. Check iOS is up to date

-At time of writing Apple's current operating system for the iPhone and iPad is iOS 11.
-Assuming your iPhone supports the latest version, updating will grab the latest patches and fixes for known problems, and this is generally our first suggestion.
+At time of writing Apple's current operating system for the iPhone and iPad is iOS 12.
+Assuming your iPhone supports the latest version, updating will grab the latest patches and fixes for known problems.

 Check whether your iPhone is up to date by heading to Settings > General > Software update.
 If you're not sure how to get it up to date, check out our complete guide to updating iOS.